-Sometimes the computations you need to do in order to answer a question in the Quantitative Reasoning measure are somewhat time-consuming, like long division, or involve square roots.
+Sometimes the computations you need to do in order to answer a question in the Quantitative Reasoning measure of the GRE® General Test are somewhat time-consuming, like long division, or involve square roots.
 For such computations, you can use the calculator provided with your test.

 Although the calculator can shorten the time it takes to perform computations, keep in mind that the calculator provides results that supplement, but do not replace, your knowledge of mathematics.
 You must use your mathematical knowledge to determine whether the calculator's results are reasonable and how the results can be used to answer a question.